-THAAD missile defense system operational in South Korea, US says
+North Korea accuses US of provocation after bomber drills

+(CNN)North Korea has lashed out at the US after it conducted joint bomber drills with the South Korean air force, accusing it of reckless provocation.

+Pyongyang described the exercise, which involved two B1-B bombers, as as a "nuclear bomb-dropping drill" that made nuclear war more likely.
+North Korean state media described US President Donald Trump as a "warmonger".

-(CNN)A controversial US missile defense system is up and running in South Korea, a week before the country's presidential election is expected to bring in a government critical of its deployment.
+The outburst came as the officials said that a controversial US missile defense system was up and running in South Korea -- albeit in a limited capacity.
+That announcement came a week before presidential elections in South Korea that are expected to bring in a government critical of the Terminal High Altitude Area Defense system, known as THAAD.

-The Terminal High Altitude Area Defense (THAAD) system "is operational and has the ability to intercept North Korean missiles and defend the Republic of Korea," a spokesman for US Forces Korea said in a statement.
+The latest belligerent statement from Pyongyang was a response to the deployment of two US bombers over the Korean peninsula on Monday -- as part of a joint drill with South Korea and Japan's air forces.

+South Korean Defense Ministry spokesman Moon Sang-gyun told a briefing Tuesday that the deployment was part of an effort to "respond to North Korea's nuclear missile threat and to deter North Korea's provocations."

 THAAD was deployed to South Korea by the US in response to North Korea's increased missile and nuclear tests, but the defense system has drawn sharp opposition from China and Russia, whose territory is within the system's range.